What is a bull market?

 Bull markets form on the back of a strengthening economy.
 Several factors feed into it, such as a higher GDP, a reduction in unemployment, and a general increase in consumer and investor confidence.

-If you see these signs, you may well be at the beginning of a bull market.
 GDP and employment are easy figures to measure; confidence is less so, but you’ll rarely be short of business journalism content to provide you with commentary on that.

-What should boards and managers know about bull markets?
+What should you know about bull markets?

 Investors